Philipbear/ms1_id/README.md

 ## License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache 2.0 License (Copyright 2024 Shipei Xing).